Healthy Homes Assessment Wilton

 Home Assessments Wilton for Rental Properties

-There are numerous things to look over during an house assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-Some examples include:
+There are a variety of things to look over in a home review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+A few examples are:

 • Is the heater equipped with enough capacity?

-The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can have a significant impact for property managers and landlords.
-For specialist guidance, contact us today to schedule your rental property home evaluation.
+The consequences of not having a Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of a Tenancy services ruling can be extremely costly for landlords and property managers.
+For specialist advice get in touch today to schedule your rental property home evaluation.

 home assessments for rental properties